 We’re off on another adventure, this time to Asia, our first visit.
-Departing Vancouver International Airport at 2:00 Tuesday afternoon, we flew for 10 hours and landed at Tokyo’s Narita Airport at 5:00 Wednesday afternoon, losing 7 hours by time zone, but gaining 24 hours crossing the International Date Line.
+Departing Vancouver International Airport at 2:00 Tuesday afternoon, we flew for 10 hours and landed at Tokyo’s Narita Airport at 5:00 Wednesday afternoon, gaining 7 hours by time zone, but losing 24 hours crossing the International Date Line.
 I think.
 Here’s what it looks like when an entire day disappears:

 We packed light, a carry-on bag and day-pack each, allowing us to skip the baggage carousels and slip right through immigration and customs before the other passengers on our flight.
 Welcome to Japan!

 I had booked our first night at an airport hotel, rather than trying to make the additional 2 hour trip into downtown Tokyo after such a long flight.
 We checked in, got a quick bite to eat at the hotel restaurant, then went straight to bed, sleeping nearly 15 hours in an attempt to counteract jet lag.

 The next morning, Thursday, we caught the “Speedy & Directly Best Access Friendly Airport Limousine” bus from the airport to the Richmond Hotel Premier Asakusa International, a modern hotel superbly located in the Asakusa district just a few hundred yards from Sensō-ji, Tokyo’s oldest Buddhist temple.
 We went off in search of it on this cold and rainy day.

 The rain didn’t deter the many locals and tourists out for a day of shopping and sight-seeing.
 Unlike in Washington, everyone here uses an umbrella.
 I’m taller than most Japanese, whose umbrellas are carried at the height of my nose, so I had to be careful walking this street, lest one take out an eye.